-Students initially admitted to the MA degree complete 27 hours of course work and a written examination.
+Students initially admitted to the MA degree complete 30 hours of coursework and a written examination.
 Students take three courses in the first semester and two per semester for the balance of the degree.
-All MA students take English 510: Research Methods; English 400: Composition and the Teaching of Writing; and English 487: Literary and Critical Theory (or an equivalent course in theory).
+All MA students take English 400: Composition and the Teaching of Writing; and English 487: Literary and Critical Theory (or an equivalent course in theory).
+Beginning in Fall 2018, students will complete three semester of a one-credit-hour seminar tied to the Department Colloquium.
 Students must also take at least one and no more than four from each of the following areas:

 In exceptional cases, students may be able to write a Master’s thesis.
-Students pursuing the Thesis Option complete 21 hours of course work and write a thesis over the course of the second year that reflects 6 credits of writing and research.
+Students pursuing the Thesis Option complete 24 hours of coursework and write a thesis over the course of the second year that reflects 6 credits of writing and research.
 While there is no comprehensive examination for students pursuing the Thesis Option, students must nevertheless earn a unanimous “pass” on the thesis and the thesis defense from a supervisory committee.